gcash/bchd/bchrpc/regtest/README.md

 This setup allows for additional tests into bchd's continuous integration pipeline using regtest.
 Docker compose is used to setup a regtest network with two bchd instances connected.

-## Travis CI
+## CI

-These tests are configured to run in `.travis.yml` with the docker service added along with the script `sh -c 'cd ./bchrpc/regtest && ./test.sh'`.
+These tests are configured to run in `.github/workflows/main.yml` with the docker service.
+See the workflow file for details.

 ## Run Tests